 Tango came to Finland in 1913.
 After the initial craze, it sank in popularity during the First World War in 1914-1918 and since then little information has survived about Argentine tango in Finland.
 Towards the end of the 1930s Finnish composers began to craft their own tangos which laid the ground for Finnish tango dance and music.

-Argentine tango was discovered again at the end of the 1980s.
-Luis di Matteo performed in Helsinki in 1984 and Sata-Häme Soi International Accordion Festival hosted several famous tango artists in the 80s and 90s: Juan Jose Mosalini, Maestro Osvaldo Pugliese’s orchestra twice in 1987 and 1989, Susana Rinaldi in 1988 and Astor Piazzolla in 1990.
+Argentine tango was discovered again at the end of the 1980s through tango music.
+Luis di Matteo performed in Helsinki in 1984 and Sata-Häme Soi International Accordion Festival hosted several famous tango artists in the 80s, 90s and 2000s: Osvaldo Pugliese’s orchestra twice in 1987 and 1989, Susana Rinaldi in 1988, Astor Piazzolla in 1990 and Juan Jose Mosalini in 2001.
 Finnish national public broadcasting company Yle’s program manager and musician Olli Hämäläinen publicized Argentine tango by producing radio programs and a TV documentary, “El Tango”, aired in 1982.
-The movie Tango Bar was shown in Finnish television in 1993 and contributed in part to people’s interest in Argentine tango.
+Mario Zurinaga’s movie Tango Bar (1987) was shown in Finnish television in 1993 and contributed in part to people’s interest in Argentine tango.

 The first people to teach Argentine tango dance again were Raili Laine and John Krook.
-Raili Laine brought the Argentine Oscar Prada Domecq from Stockholm Sweden to Tampere to teach regularly in 1992.
-John Krook started teaching in Helsinki after taking lessons in Paris in 1992.
+Raili Laine brought the Argentine Oscar Prada Domecq from Stockholm Sweden to Tampere to teach regularly in 1992 and John Krook started teaching in Helsinki after taking lessons in Paris in 1992.

 Through the years the Finnish tango associations have invited many of the world’s leading tango dancers and teachers – such as Carlos Perez and Rosa Forte, Javier Rodriguez and Noelia Barsi, Sebastian Arce and Mariana Montes, Fabian Peralta and Josefina Bermudez, Diego “El Pajaro” Riemer and Maria Belen Giachello, Horacio Godoy and Magdalena Gutierrez, Pablo Rodriguez and Corina Herrera, and Fernando Sanchez and Ariadna Naveira, to name some – to perform, inspire and give workshops.